 There are three broad areas of study at Western Science: Life Sciences, Mathematical and Computational Sciences, and Physical Sciences, each of which is comprised of several departments and programs.
 The following describes Intern skill sets that will be of interest to employers.

-Modules offered jointly with the Faculty of Science and the Schulich School of Medicine and Dentistry include Anatomy and Cell Biology, Biochemistry, Biochemistry of Infection and Immunity, Chemical Biology, Clinical Biochemistry, Epidemiology and Biostatistics, Medical Biophysics, Medical Cell Biology, Neuroscience, Microbiology and Immunology, Health Informatics, Pathology and Toxicology, Pharmacology, Physiology, and Interdisciplinary Medical Sciences.
+Modules offered jointly with the Faculty of Science and the Schulich School of Medicine and Dentistry include Biochemistry, Biochemistry and Cell Biology, Biochemistry of Infection and Immunity, Chemical Biology, Clinical Biochemistry, Epidemiology and Biostatistics, Medical Biophysics, Medical Cell Biology, Health Informatics, Microbiology and Immunology, Pathology and Toxicology, Pharmacology, Physiology, and Interdisciplinary Medical Sciences.

 Students learn integrated knowledge on the scientific basis of human health that can be put into practice in research and clinical settings.
 Laboratory and lecture courses introduce students to theoretical aspects of the Medical Sciences and instruct them on how to utilize these concepts in devising and assessing scientific hypotheses.
 Students are taught to understand the fundamentals of the structure and function of basic biomolecules (proteins, carbohydrates, lipids, nucleic acids).
 They are introduced to basic molecular biology techniques (DNA isolation and sequencing, protein purification, methodology utilized in determining protein structure).
 Scientific enquiry extends from the subcellular level all the way to determinants of population health.
 One example is from the Medical Cell Biology program: